eeditiones/jinks/profiles/dts/doc/README.md

 ```

 ## Known limitations

+The following minor limitations are know and will be addressed:

 - **Range fragments** (`start`/`end` on the Document endpoint): accepted but only the start node is returned; full range extraction is not yet implemented.
 - **`nav=parents`** on the Collection endpoint returns an incorrect member list.